-There’re no more chains to women’s free spirit in today’s society.
-If a girl wants something, she finds her way to getting it done.
+In today’s world, if a girl wants something, she finds her way to getting it done.
 If she wants to run away, she gets the most suitable car and runs toward a new adventure.
-The car is not a utility.
+The car is not just a utility.
 It’s a ticket to creating new memories.
 With her girlfriends, with her lover, by herself.
-There are no limits to where one can go, so why should a woman be kept away from the world?
 The car she gets will become her companion.
 This is why it needs to be comfy and durable.
 High speeds are always a bonus.

-A 2013 study conducted by Yoann Demoli, Ph.D., who is a specialist in automotive offers, examined the behavior of women behind the wheel, particularly in 4×4 vehicles.
-What he found out was that nearly a third of 4×4 drivers are women.
-Among these, his team identified two conductive segments: highly qualified women (senior managers) or independent on the one hand, and fairly affluent women employed and inactive in households on the other hand.
+A 2013 study conducted by Yoann Demoli, Ph.D., a specialist in automotive offers, examined the behavior of women behind the wheel, particularly in 4×4 vehicles.
+According to his findings, nearly a third of 4×4 drivers were women.

 - Sustainable Compacts

-In addition to the previous trend, where a woman wants a big vehicle, we see the exact opposite direction, also finding its way.
-Women show more interest in sustainability requirements than men.
+In general, women show more interest in sustainability than men.
 They follow pollution rates and energy consumption metrics.
-This is why they want their vehicles to be compact and efficient – to both their pockets and the environment.
-This is why automakers have started targeting special models for the “Citizen woman” who wants low consumption rates and drives less than her husband.
+This is why they want their vehicles to be compact and efficient – for both their pockets and the environment.

 - Newer Models

-It may not be a shock that women are the gender more interested in newer cars.
-In that past, the scenario was exactly the opposite – a woman would get her husband’s older car when he wants to get a new one.
-Today, this is not the case anymore.
+Today, more women are interested in newer cars.
+In that past, the scenario was exactly the opposite – a woman would inherit her husband’s old car.
+Today, things have changed.
 If we consider the female obsession with shopping, then a car is just another new buy… just bigger and pricier.
 Naturally, it turns out women buy brand new cars more often than men do.
 They want their vehicles younger.
-Just like themselves.

 - The Combo

-So if we put all this into marketing terms, women are a great target for automakers.
-They are the new drivers – skillful and educated; they are the ones who love each piece of their cars.
-Women don’t only have a bigger influence on the decision of the family car, but they also have the buying power to choose their own.
-Even more than one.
+To put it into marketing terms, women are a great target for automakers.
+They are the new drivers – skillful and educated; they love their cars and may even appreciate their mechanics.
+Women have a deciding vote in a family car purchase and often have the buying power to buy a car of their own.
+Sometimes more than one.
 For automakers to succeed in reaching this potential market, they need to reconsider their practices.